-Set back from the road, with an attractive planted plaza set up with seating and umbrellas in front, this fine early-18th century building in the heart of Cashel is a very pleasant place to stay and to experience Irish hospitality and good cooking.
+Set back from the road, with an attractive planted plaza set up with seating and umbrellas in front, the Delaney family’s fine early 18th-century building in the heart of Cashel is a very pleasant place to stay and to experience Irish hospitality and good cooking.

-The hotel changed hands in 2009 and the new owners, the Delaney family, are maintaining standards to a very high level in all areas, and giving the hotel a nice homely, welcoming feeling.
-Check-in is very pleasantly handled, and proprietor Dermot Delaney is on hand to add a real Irish welcome to diners and people in the bar.
+The hotel has a homely, welcoming feeling, with check-in very pleasantly handled and proprietor Dermot Delaney on hand to add a real Irish welcome to diners and people in the bar.

-The original building has a cleverly-concealed extension so it is much larger than it looks, with 19 bedrooms, a spacious restaurant, a cosy cellar bar, and a lovely leisure centre.
+The original listed Georgian building has been beautifully restored and has a cleverly concealed extension, so it’s much larger than it looks, with 19 bedrooms, a spacious restaurant that’s popular its own right and the cosy Cellar Bar.

-Breakfast is served in the main restaurant and should prove an excellent start to the day, with fresh orange juice, very good coffee, homemade bread and carefully cooked hot dishes as well as a good buffet selection.
+Meals are offered in both the very popular Cellar Bar and the main restaurant (where breakfast is also served) and should prove an excellent start to the day, offering fresh orange juice, good coffee, homemade bread and hot dishes as well as a good buffet selection.

-This is very much a family operation, with Dermot Delaney’s wife, Phil, cooking and their daughter serving - and cousins working here as well, so there is a genuinely homely feeling.
+The cosy Cellar Bar serves food daily in a relaxed setting, while bistro-style dining is available in Restaurant No. 42.
+This is very much a family operation, so there is a genuinely homely feeling.
 Well-spaced polished tables have comfortable chairs, white linen runners and quality table settings, making this a pleasant place to relax and enjoy a good dinner.

-There is a sense of care about the cooking, and homemade desserts such as iced Baileys meringue cake with toffee sauce (what else?) lemon and lime cheesecake, or crushed meringue with berry compote and cream round off a meal here very nicely.
+There is a sense of care about the cooking, and homemade desserts such as iced Baileys meringue with toffee sauce, lemon and lime cheesecake or chocolate orange roulade round off a meal here very nicely.

-A small wine list (18 bins) is ideally suited to the style of food, offering good value and nice brief tasting notes.
-Well-informed, professional service of both food and wine enhance the good food offered, making a meal here a most enjoyable experience.
+A small wine list is well suited to the style of food, offering good value and nice brief tasting notes.
+Well-informed, professional service of both food and wine enhance the good food offered, making a meal here an enjoyable experience.